kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - Added looting the Locker in the Cargo Hold for an extra Computer Spike.
 - Updated 'Prologue' route.
 - Updated 'Fuel Depot - T3 Section' route.
-- Updated dialogue with HK-50 on Peragus; giving us +2 LSP.
+- Updated dialog with HK-50 on Peragus; giving us +2 LSP.
-- Updated dialogue during 'Ebon Hawk to Telos'; giving us +1 LSP (+1 more than previous iteration).
+- Updated dialog during 'Ebon Hawk to Telos'; giving us +1 LSP (+1 more than previous iteration).
 - Credits Route and Shopping Trip updated for Telos Station - Samhan Dobo.
 - Credits Route and Shopping Trip updated for Telos Station - Dendis Dobo.
 - Credits Route and Shopping Trip updated for Dantooine - Adum Larp.
-- T3-M4 taken to Sky Ramp/Palace instead of Atton.
+- The route now brings T3-M4 to Sky Ramp/Palace instead of Atton.
-- Pontite Crystal looted in the Palace on Onderon.
+- Palace route changed to loot 'Crystal, Pontite'.
-- Due to looting in the Palace we no longer get Ossus Keeper Robes.
+- Due to looting in the Palace we no longer receive the Ossus Keeper Robes.
-- New Goto's Yacht route (saves ~1 minute).
+- Added new Goto's Yacht route found by Ninko (saves ~1 minute).
-- Update to Atris fight dialog in endgame (saves 35 seconds over previous iteration).
+- Updated dialog for endgame Atris Fight (saves 35 seconds).

 ### v1.7 (January 2023)
 - Sped up Prologue by choosing to Skip the Prologue instead of using the Galaxy Map to select Peragus.
 (Thanks to 30cents)